JonasMht/jonas_website/content/pro/research/2024-cryotrack-miccai/index.md

 ## Conference Experience

-Presenting at MICCAI 2024 in Marrakesh was an incredible experience.
+I presented Cryotrack at MICCAI 2024 in Marrakesh.
 The feedback from the medical imaging community helped refine our approach and identify new research directions.

 ## Related Work